3D Question Answering: Experiments

 \section{Experiments}

-We first describe the data preparation and training.
-Next, we show both quantitative and qualitative results of our framework compared with 2D VQA approaches, and accuracy of human participants under different input settings.
+We first describe the data preparation, evaluation metric and training. \trysq{Then}, we show both quantitative and qualitative results of our framework compared with state-of-the-art 2D VQA approaches, and \trysq{the} \trysq{performance} of human participants under different input settings.
 We also conduct ablation experiments to demonstrate the effectiveness of our major components.